SnoupS/Unity-Style-Guide/README.md

 }
 </pre>

-The following best practices should be considered when serializing data;
+The following best practices should be considered when serializing data:
 - Aim to have Unity serialize the smallest possible set of data
 - Don't have Unity serialize duplicate data or cached data
 - Avoid nested, recursive structures where you reference other classes

-Fields that are serialized and thus show in the editor should

 #### 3.3.4 Comments

-The following rules should always be followed when adding comments:
+Commenting should follow these rules:
 - Where ever possible, place comments above the code instead of beside it
 - The // (two slashes) style of comment tags should be used in most situations
 - Insert one space between the comment delimiter (//) and the comment text